|

 Basically, depending on the breeding stock you buy one at, it all

-boils down to how your raise him/her.
+boils down to how you raise him/her.

-Also, the environment, enrichment and treatment |
+Also, the environment, enrichment and treatment will be a factor in

 OUTDOOR PEN |